 resultdir character(1) Job results directory.
 When not provided, results are returned as an R object (list) to the workspace.

 jobname character(1) Job name that is prepended to log and result files.
-Default is
+Default is manager.hostname character(1) Host name of manager node.
+See 'Global Options', below.

 "BPJOB".